matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Basic log viewer.
 - Advanced log viewer.
-- **gcloud** command-line tool.
+- `gcloud` command-line tool.
 - Audit Logs API.

 ### IAM Best Practices

 **IAM best practices**

-- Adhere to the Principle of Least Privilege, which means you should always apply only the minimal access level required to get the job done.
+- Adhere to the Principle of The Least Privilege, which means you should always apply only the minimal access level required to get the job done.
 - Use groups when configuring Google Cloud access.
 - Assign roles to the groups instead of individual users.